 Property Taxes

-One of the most significant expenses subject to proration is property taxes.
-Since these taxes are often paid in advance, the real estate seller is responsible for the portion of the tax year they owned the property.
+One of the most vital elements that are cut subject to proration is property taxes.
+Because these taxes are paid in advance in most cases, it will seem that only the property seller is the one who is responsible for the part of the tax year he/she owned the property.

 Homeowners Association (HOA) Fees

-If the property is part of a homeowners association, the real estate seller is responsible for the HOA fees during their ownership.
-These fees are typically paid monthly, quarterly, or annually.
+In case the property is a part of the homeowner’s association, the real estate seller will take over the payment of the HOA fees for the entire time of his/her ownership.
+Such fees are usually paid every month, every 3 months, or annually.

-For the time the seller owned the property, the remaining HOA fees will be credited or debited.
+For the period when the landlord held the property, any extra HOA fees owed will be compensated or charged back.

 Utility Bills